monum/gsoc-2022/index.md

 The mentors for the project will include two Program Directors at the Mayor's Office of Urban Mechanics, including one who served as a Google Summer of Code mentor at Code for America in 2011 and the City of Boston in 2021.

-### 4. Building a Tool to Create Interactive Maps for Crowdsourced Ideas
+### 4. Building a Tool for Collecting Crowdsourced Ideas on Interactive Maps

 As a research and development office in city government, we support several community engagement efforts that seek to collect and share feedback from residents on various City initiatives.
-Many of these engagements efforts are citywide and revolve around geospatial questions, such as:
+Many of these engagement efforts are citywide and revolve around geospatial questions, such as:

 - Where should the City install new benches?
 - Where is your favorite public art?
+Where would you like to see a new piece of public art?
 - Where would you like to see a new community compost bin?

 Based on this need, we would like to build a tool that lets users deploy interactive maps that crowdsource ideas from residents.
 When a resident starts using the tool, they will be greeted with a prompt (e.g., "Where should the City install new benches?") and a map-based interface that lets them drag markers to a desired location.
 Once the marker is placed correctly, the resident can provide more details about the location with a pop-up form.